Death and funeral of James VI and I: Poor health

 In his later years King James was sometimes immobilised by illnesses.
 In April 1619 he had to travel in a litter, and then was carried in a chair.
 Although King James became increasingly infirm, he continued to ride and hunt.
 It was said that he found bathing his feet in the belly of the deer helpful.
 John Chamberlain thought the inclusion of sweet wines and fruit was less beneficial.
 In December 1624, Oliver Browne, an upholsterer and furniture maker, provided six portable chairs to use at the hunt, and six special chairs to lift him to and from his bed.

+In January 1625, John Chamberlain wrote that James had "been of late so troubled with pain and weakness in his feet that he looked little abroad", but was travelling against medical advice to see his new hawks fly at Newmarket.
+He spoke in Parliament in February.